10 Realistic Ways to Find Extra Cash For Christmas

 How are you going to get that perfect gift on a budget?
 Here are some ideas for Christmas on a budget:

-Write a list of gift ideas that are within your budget, for each person you’re buying.
-Don’t leave Christmas shopping until the last minute, when it will be more expensive and more stressful.
+It helps to write a list of gift ideas that are within your budget, for each person you’re buying so you don’t leave Christmas shopping until the last minute, when it will be more expensive and more stressful.

 1. Save Your Savings

 Did you take lunch to work today instead of buying it?
-Transfer the savings to your Christmas fun.
+Transfer the savings to your Christmas fund.

 Did you say no to coffee?
-Transfer your savings straight away.
+If you transfer your savings straight away, you’re less likely to spend it on something else.

 Do you have spare change lying around the house?
-It’s amazing how quickly that silver can add up!
-Bank it.
+It’s amazing how quickly that silver can add up when you bank it.

 A no-spend month can be a great way to find some extra cash fast.